 David Brooks is a columnist for the New York Times, and (in my opinion) an acute social and political observer.
 He is not an academic, but is very well read in psychology and sociology.
-He wrote a book in 2011 called The Social Animal which deals in part with the role of subconscious mental processes in decision making.
+He wrote a book in 2011 called The Social Animal which deals in part with the role of subconscious mental processes in decision making and intuitive thought.
 This is a fascinating area of emerging science, and not without controversy.

 That same year, Brooks gave a talk in front of a panel at Harvard, and opened himself to criticism.
 I’m going to take that talk and discussion as a starting point.
 It’s not necessary to watch the whole session to follow the thesis, but I’m including it for reference.

 The Incredible Unconscious